Written by user on October 22, 2014

 As if that were not enough, McLaughlin is also responsible for one of the most beloved jazz-rock ensembles of …

 Written by user on September 24, 2014

 Photo: Hugo van Gelderen

 John Coltrane would have celebrated his 88th birthday on the 23rd.
 His status as one of the most universally beloved, admired, and imitated jazz artists has held true for more than half a century.
 In 2012, Jazz at Lincoln Center hosted a John Coltrane festival, and in preparation for that, we asked several artists to discuss the impact of John Coltrane, as well as to list their favorite Trane albums.
-What resulted was a remarkable range …
+What resulted was a remarkable …

 Written by user on September 23, 2014

 Today marks what would have been John Coltrane’s 88th birthday.
 In recognition, the extraordinary saxophonist Gary Bartz shares some of his thoughts about Trane:

 “John Coltrane gave me an insight of how hard one needs to work in order to create music that has never been heard before.
 His work effort continues to inspire me.
 What a wonderful musical scientist he was.
 In order to compose music on the spot, one cannot leave any stone unturned.
 One lifetime is not long …